theodric/linux-amd-zen1-zen2-zen3-zen4-openSUSE_TW/README.md

 The Zen1 kernel has significant differences in available drivers due to the weird architecture of my Zen1 system, an ex-Chromebook, but should also work universally.
 If you'd like to run a 'MORPHIUS' Chromebook on openSUSE with the most optimized kernel possible, this is exactly what you need.
 The configs for Zen2 and Zen3 should be more-or-less interchangeable with each other, and are much closer to the Arch configs.

+Unique to these kernel configs, I include everything in [CONFIG_PM_DEVFREQ](https://www.kernelconfig.io/config_pm_devfreq) which enables `powertop` to do its thing.
+Neither the openSUSE or Arch configs include this driver stack by default.

 As of kernel 6.11.x I enable the option to configure your preemption model at boot (`PREEMPT_DYNAMIC`) on all zen generations.
 The default mode if you do not specify a model is is PREEMPT_VOLUNTARY, suitable for desktop usage.

 Simply specify one of these options in your cmdline to select the preemption model appropriate to your use case: